nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 >
 > The address, attendance and tag fields are optional when creating a student.
 > If not specified, attendance will default to 0.
+>
+> The subject field is required at least once and can be repeated if needed. (e.g. `/subject Math /subject Science`)

 {: .alert .alert-success}
 > :bulb: **Tip:**